Local Severe Weather Warning System

 Prepare an emergency kit and keep it in a well-known place in your home before an emergency happens.
-This kit should contain at a minimum: batteries, flashlights, battery operated radio, first aid kit, and bottled water.
+This kit should contain at least: batteries, flashlights, battery operated radio, first aid kit, and bottled water.

-In the Cities of Munford and Atoka, Civil Defense Sirens are sounded in the event of severe weather.
+In the Cities of Munford and Atoka, Civil Defense Sirens are activated in the event of severe weather.
 When these sirens are sounded, no time should be wasted in activating your family emergency plan and taking cover.
 Do not call to investigate the siren warning!!
-Conditions that warrant the sounding of the siren include: actual sighting of a tornado in line of the city, severe thunderstorm warnings by the National Weather Service where tornadic activity or very high winds are present, or when in the opinion of the Munford-Atoka Fire Department sufficient danger is present to warn the public to take cover.
+Conditions that warrant the sounding of the siren include: actual sighting of a tornado in line of the city, severe thunderstorm warnings by the National Weather Service where tornadic activity or very high winds are present.
+The sirens can also be activated when, in the opinion of the Munford or Atoka Fire Department, enough danger is present to warn the public to take cover.

 The tornado sirens are activated when Tipton County is under a Tornado Warning.
-This does not mean a tornado has been sighted, but that conditions are favorable for sever weather.
-The Emergency Management Agency requires the sirens be activated during the entire time the warning is in effect.
-The weather is monitored very closely as are the latest bulletins from the National Weather Service.
+This does not mean a tornado has been sighted.
+It does mean that conditions are favorable for severe weather.
+The Emergency Management Agency requires the sirens activated during the entire time the warning is in effect.
+The weather is monitored closely as are the latest bulletins from the National Weather Service.
 Do not take the activation of the sirens lightly.
-Please take cover and monitor television and radio stations for current updates.
+Please take cover and check television and radio stations for current updates.